cleveritcz/auto-molecule/README.md

 ## Description

-This repository just filling out the space between Molecule, Ansible, Gilt and Docker.
+This repository just filling out the spaces of Molecule.

 ---